amirci/amirci.github.io/_posts/2024-08-11-modelling-errors.markdown

 ```

 That's better, pretty standard too.
-But `None` also represents when functions do _nothing_ and have _side effects_.
+But `None` also represents when functions do not return a value and have _side effects_.
-Lets take the idea a bit further into representing the absence of value with a type.
+Let's take the idea a bit further into representing the absence of value with a type.
 Instead of using `None` lets create a data type
 that can help represent and convey that the result maybe has a value or maybe not.
 Using a different type will force
 the caller to deal with the result and make sure it works as intended.
 A well known name for this type is `Maybe`.